 - Children’s Toys.
 Numerous injuries to children are caused every day by products specifically marketed for them.
 For instance, some toys present choking hazards because they are small enough to fit into a young child’s mouth.
 Crib gyms have been responsible for strangulation.
 Projectiles and other weapons have resulted in puncture wounds, eye injuries, and death.
 Recreational equipment dangers include those from above-ground pools, athletic helmets, bicycles, and playground equipment.

-At Fellows Hymowitz, you will never pay an attorney’s fee up front and we don’t get paid until you do.
+At Fellows Hymowitz Rice, you will never pay an attorney’s fee up front and we don’t get paid until you do.
 Call today to learn how we may be able to help.